CAD for Architecture: Elys John

 While the list of programs in the book does not list all the programs out there I would hope that the information and the core skill set could easily be translated through commonality into such free program types.
 The tasks and exercises in the book are designed in such manner to be universally applicable and reinforce core CAD commands.

-AS: Do you think that BIM software will replace CAD as CAD replaced drafting tables?
-Does software like Revit can be singly used for all tasks described in book
+Do you think that BIM software will replace CAD as CAD replaced drafting tables?
+Does software like Revit can be singly used for all tasks described in book?

 EJ: BIM extract from book: